The Case for Speed in Low-Voltage BLDC Motor Applications

 The converter stage operates as a multiphase buck converter when the motor is operating as a motor and as a multiphase boost converter when the motor is operating as a generator.

 The input and outputs of the converter are both DC, with all the electrical switching carried out in the circuitry between the input and output capacitors.
-Careful and tight PCB layout is necessary to keep high frequency voltages and currents from getting into other equipment
+Careful and tight PCB layout is necessary to keep high frequency voltages and currents from getting into other equipment.
+In high-speed BLDC applications, separating voltage regulation from commutation helps reduce current ripple and EMI.

 Looking back to the block diagram of the two stage controller, there are two DC links (the input and the motor voltage) and one AC link (the voltage to the motor phases).
 The DC links can be physically long and the buck and commutation power stages need not be in close proximity.
 If necessary, the commutation stage can be mounted directly on the motor and the buck stage can be remote, perhaps sharing space with operator controls and other power supplies.
 Also, in some systems, several motors can share a common DC link, although they would all be responding to the same, controlled bus voltage.
 This may be useful in some pumping or air handling applications such as driving several small agitator motors in a system that replaces pneumatic agitators.